AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 > Instructor Note: In pairs, have the students add width, height, and id attributes to the button that was used as an example before.

-> Check: If I were to define an ImageView, what attributes would I be required to define?
+> Check: Ask, "If I were to define an ImageView, what attributes would I be required to define?"

 ## Demo: XML Layout (10 mins)